shaliulab/idtrackerai/docs/source/quickstart.rst

 a good tracking performance for this video.
 Modifying them might imply a decrease on the tracking performance*

-It is very important for this tracking system to know the number of animals to be tracked.
+It is very important for idtracker.ai to know the number of animals to be tracked.
 Make sure that the value in the box **Number of animals** is equal to the number of animals that appear in the video (8 in this case).
 For a good performance of the algorithm, there must be multiple parts in the